 Don't worry, though!
 It can be quite easy to have a peaceful, loving relationship (most of the time). ;) It's a matter of following a few simple tips and tricks to help to create a positive foundation for your relationship to blossom in.

-1) Respect one another - and yourself.
 Giving respect and appreciation is one of the most basic ways that you can have a happy, calm, and peaceful relationship.
 Feeling respected and valued is extremely important for most people.
 Don't belittle your partner, make fun of his hobbies or shortcomings, and try to respect him or her as a unique and inspiring individual.

 Also, don't degrade yourself or negatively compare yourself to your partner's friends or exes.
 You both chose to be with one another, and you should continue to respect and value each other throughout the lifetime of your relationship.